Hog-CERN/Hog/docs/01-Getting-Started/04-update-hog.md

 git describe --tags $(git rev-list --tags --max-count=1)
 ```

-You can now update HOG to the last release:
+You can now update Hog to the last release:

 ```bash
   Repo>     cd Hog